How a State Government Agency Eliminated the Risk of Failed Business Processes by Migrating to the Cloud

 - Zirous migrated 350GB of data to the Oracle Cloud, including user definitions for 2,000 users and approximately 450,000 documents.

-- In the cloud, the agency sees improved recovery times, increased security, and reduced costs.
+- In the cloud, the agency sees improved recovery times, increased security, and reduced costs by 44%.
 They can rest easy knowing they have the ability to rebuild and import backups of the new environment in case of a large-scale failure, keeping their business on track.